 Skip to main content

-Conditions let you add decision-making to workflows.
-Use them to filter when workflows run, branch into different paths, or stop execution based on criteria.
+Conditions add decision-making to workflows.
+Use them to filter when workflows run, branch into different paths, or control execution with AI.

 Types of conditions